civol/HDLRuby/README.md

    end
 ```

-It is also possible to use enumerators (iterators) similar to the Ruby `each` using the following methods within sequences:
+__Using Enumerators in Sequences__

+Within sequencer blocks, HDLRuby provides enumerator methods similar to Ruby’s `each`.
+These include:

- - `<object>.seach`: `object` any enumerable Ruby object or any signal.
-If a block is given, it works like `sfor`, otherwise, it returns a HDLRuby enumerator (please see [enumerator](#hdlruby-enumerators-and-enumerable-objects-stdsequencerrb) for details about them).
+* `<object>.seach`: `object` can be any Ruby enumerable or HDLRuby signal.
+If a block is given, it behaves like sfor; otherwise, it returns an HDLRuby enumerator (see [enumerator](#hdlruby-enumerators-and-enumerable-objects-stdsequencerrb) for details).

- - `<object>.stimes`: can be used on integers and is equivalent to `seach` on each integer from 0 up to `object-1`.
+* `<object>.stimes`: Can be used on integers and is equivalent to calling seach on the range `0..object-1`.

- - `<object>.supto(<last>)`: can be used on integers and is equivalent to `seach` on each integer from `object` up to `last`.
+* `<object>.supto(<last>)`: Can be used on integers and is equivalent to calling `seach` on the range`object..last`.

- - `<object>.sdownto(<last>)`: can be used on an integer and is equivalent to `seach` on each integer from `object` down to `last`.
+* `<object>.sdownto(<last>)`: Can be used on an integer and is equivalent to calling `seach` on the range `object..last` in reverse order.

-The objects that support these methods are called _enumerable_ objects.
-They include the HDLRuby signals, the HDLRuby enumerators, and all the Ruby enumerable objects (e.g., ranges, arrays).
+Objects that support these methods are called *enumerable objects*.
+These include HDLRuby signals, HDLRuby enumerators, and all Ruby enumerable types (e.g., ranges, arrays).

+__Examples__

-Here are a few examples of sequencers synchronized in the positive edge of `clk` and starting when `start` becomes one.
-The first one computes the Fibonacci series until 100, producing a new term in signal `v` at each cycle:
+Below are a few examples of sequencers synchronized on the positive edge of `clk`, starting when `start` becomes `1`.

+_Example 1: Fibonacci Sequence_

+his sequencer computes the Fibonacci sequence up to 100, producing a new term in the signal `v` on each clock cycle:

 ```ruby
 require 'std/sequencer.rb'